EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 Now it has only tintColor and barTintColor, but you can extend it for your personal use, adding something like localized navigation title, boolean flag isSeparatorVisible etc.

-And let's create some `BaseViewController` class which will have var for of `NavigationBarUI` type so you can override it in your controllers.
+And let's create some `BaseViewController` class which will have a var of `NavigationBarUI` type so you can override it in your controllers.

 Actually inheritance is the simplest, but not the best approach.
-When you use inheritance you establish the strongest relationship between objects.
-You will need to subclass your third party UIViewController from our `BaseViewController`.
+Using inheritance you establish the strongest relationship between objects.
+You will need to subclass your third party viewcontroller from `BaseViewController`.

 ```swift
 class BaseViewController: UIViewController {